abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/google-cloud.md

 ## Project configuration

-If you do not already have one, the first Step is to create a Google Cloud project.
+If you do not already have one, the first step is to create a Google Cloud project.

 **1.** Navigate to the [Google Project Selector page](https://console.cloud.google.com/projectselector2) and select **CREATE PROJECT**.